aadittambe/ai2html/README.md

 A step-by-step guide to creating a simple, responsive chart.

-This tutorial will walk you through the process of building a static — yet responsive — chart with the ai2html tool. ai2html is an open-source tool developed by the New York Times that converts your Illustrator documents into html and css.
+This guide will walk you through the process of building a static — yet responsive — chart with the ai2html tool. ai2html is an open-source tool developed by the New York Times that converts your Illustrator documents into html and css.

-This tutorial is based on lessons by Jonathan Soma and uses documentation from the [ai2html](http://ai2html.org/) webpage.
-The structure of the tutorial draws inspiration from the [First News App](https://first-news-app.readthedocs.io/en/latest/#) tutorial by Ben Welsh.
+This walkthrough is based on lessons by Jonathan Soma and uses documentation from the [ai2html](http://ai2html.org/) webpage.
+The structure of the walkthrough draws inspiration from the [First News App](https://first-news-app.readthedocs.io/en/latest/#) tutorial by Ben Welsh.

 ## ✅ Prelude: Prerequisites
 Before you can begin, here is what you will need to finish this walkthrough: